shawnnaquin/banner-ads/README.md

 - Always check `package.json` for the latest npm scripts
 - All `gulpfile.js` tasks have a npm script alias
 - `package.json` npm scripts combine several gulp and npm scripts to create various build tasks
+- sometimes individual gulp tasks come in handy
 - you will usually build via npm scripts
-- sometimes an individual gulp task will come in handy

 #### versioning

-- run the version command **before** building\
-- the zip version will be replaced by an automatically injected javascript line when you build all ads.

 ```sh
 $ npm run version
  ```

+ - run the version command **before** building
+ - the zip version will be replaced in `./build/index.html`
+ - the zip version is automatically injected javascript line when you build via one of the below commands

 #### building

-- a few differnt options exist for building
+- a few different options exist for building
 - always check `package.json` scripts for the latest

 ```sh